postsharp/Metalama.Documentation/conceptual/Aspects/exposing-configuration.md

     ```

 2. Include `YourProject.targets` in your project and mark it for inclusion under the `build` directory of your NuGet package.
-This ensure that the property will be visible by the aspect for all projects referencing your package.
+This ensures that the property will be visible by the aspect for all projects referencing your package.
 Your `csproj` file should look like this:

     ```xml
     <Project  Sdk="Microsoft.NET.Sdk">